jpthompson212/stkEngineDockerContainer/README.md

 # STK Engine Container #

- > Unofficial STK Engine Linux Container
+ > Unofficial STK Engine on Linux Container

+ This requires that you download STK Engine for Linux from [AGI Suppoort](https://support.agi.com/downloads/?t=2) and obtain a license by contacting [AGI Support](mailto:support@agi.com).
+Once you have obtained these place the STK Engine for Linux zip file and the license file at the root directory of the project.

 ## Build the image ##